miloszsobczak/sharekube/CONTRIBUTING.md

 ## Code of Conduct

-We follow the CNCF Code of Conduct.
+We follow the [CNCF Code of Conduct](CODE_OF_CONDUCT.md).
 Please be respectful and collaborative in all interactions.

 ## License

-KubeShare is licensed under the Apache 2.0 License.
+ShareKube is licensed under the Apache 2.0 License.
 All contributions must comply with this license.

 ---

-Thank you for considering a contribution to KubeShare!
+Thank you for considering a contribution to ShareKube!
 Your help makes the project better for everyone.